klpatil/Sitecore-Audit-Trail/README.md

 ##How to Download, Install and Configure?

-> Just a note : Please don't get bored while doing configuration steps.
-They are Just one time steps!
+> Just a note : I know there are lot of configuration change.
+But trust me.
+It's worth doing and it will be worth once you do it!

 1. Download Sitecore Package from Packages\V1 folder Install it using Sitecore Installation Wizard.
 2. Database related changes: